dburian/notes/sound_spectral_decomposition_using_dft.md

 ## Proof

+The proof is illustrative:

+1. We consider a pure frequency signals with different phases: $s^k$ and $c^k$, where $k$ is the frequency.
+2. We then show, that by computing DFT of such signal we get an array of numbers
+   $\mathcal{F}(s^k)_j$ (amplitudes per frequency), where only one amplitude $j = k$ is non-zero.
+3. We don't show it here, but the proof continues to show, that any sound is a combination of $s^k$ and $c^k$ for different $k$.
+4. Then it can be shown that DFT of any such combination is again array of amplitudes per frequency, which are non-zero only if the combination contained corresponding pure frequency.

 ### Projecting pure frequencies through DFT

 Take a sine and cosine with normalized frequency $k$ (meaning $k$ periods per